 It is hard to believe that another school year is coming to a conclusion.
 Thank you all for the guidance and support that you provide your student(s).
 Please take a few minutes to read the last Middle Matters Newsletter of the 17-18 school year.

 IB Community Projects

-Sixteen groups of students put their projects into motion by participating in a school wide fundraising event yesterday here at Julian.
-The 8th grade students advertised their project to the student body by creating videos, posters, and using social media.
-These groups of students raised over $850.
+The IB Community Project Fundraising Event that occurred 2 weeks ago was a huge success!
+Thirteen groups of students put their projects into motion by participating in this school wide activity.
+The 8th graders advertised their projects to the student body by creating videos, posters, and using social media.
+They raised a total of $827.72.

 - Sarah’s Inn

 - Transgender Student Educational Resources

 Zephy Roe and Evan Pollock’s group raised the most money for their organization, the World Wildlife Fund.
 Belle Martin and Eva Loranz earned the most “thumbs up” tickets for their organization, She Should Run.
 “Thumbs up” tickets were given out by teachers and a select group of students for the groups knowledge about their cause and overall presentation set-up.
 Congratulations to all groups for their hard work and thank you to everyone that participated!